RaboliotLeGris/Bombur/README.md

 Yet another URL shortener !

-But you can decide when you links expires !
+But you can decide when your links expires !